brandon-rbc/ggst-api/README.md

 ## Example
-The below code returns and prints data from 5 pages of 100 replays, those of which have Millia and Potemkin throughough floors
+The below code returns and prints data from 5 pages of 100 replays, those of which have Millia and Potemkin throughout floors 6 and 8

 ```python3
 char1 = char_dict['Millia']